Rajpratik71/sheepdog-wiki/Getting-Started.md

 </pre>

 <pre>
-# Give each node set a different id
+# Give each node a unique id
 # On 192.168.2.45
 nano /etc/zookeeper/conf/myid
 45